Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Why Supplement Research Is So Easy to Misinterpret

-Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context disappears.
+Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context is lost.

 How evidence is selected, interpreted, and cited across this site is explained in How We Cite Evidence.